What is LIRC ?

 will connect to lircd and translate the decoded IR signals

 to mouse movements.
-You can e.g. configure X to use your
+You can e.g., configure X11 to use your

 remote control as an input device.

-The user space applications will allow you to control your
+The user space applications allows you to control your

 computer with your remote control.
-You can send X events
+You can send X11 events

 to applications, start programs and much more on just one